Vikas-Prince/K8s-FullStack-Deployment/README.md

 ```

 ## Conclusion

-Following these steps, you should have successfully deployed MongoDB and Mongo Express on your minikube cluster.
+Following these steps, you should have successfully deployed MongoDB and Mongo-Express on your minikube cluster.
 You can now access the Mongo Express web interface to interact with your MongoDB database.